 After studying shotcrete formulas online, we chose to go with 4 parts sand to 1 part pea gravel, with 8 sacks of cement per cubic yard.
 I ordered some Kel-Crete admixture in advance, which facilitates flow through the hoses in extremely small amounts.
 I had some concrete dye previously salvaged from a dumpster, which I dropped off at the cement plant.
 A two-gallon bucket of earth-toned dye for each five-yard batch of shotcrete wouldn't add much color, but I hoped for something better than cement grey.
 The cement plant had plastic fibers on hand, which we added to the mix for additional strength.
 For simplicity, I ordered five loads of five yards each, to be delivered over four days so we could layer the structure up a little at a time and not collapse it from too much weight.
 The cost? $140/yard or $3,500 for the whole project, assuming everything went as planned.

-We scheduled the project for early October when there would be plenty of friends, instructors, and interns around to help out with the project.
+We scheduled the project for early October when there would be plenty of friends, instructors, and students around to help out with the project.
 We were told that it takes several people just to drag around the heavy hoses full of concrete.
 My sister Jeanne came along too, and she has a mechanical aptitude that I sorely lack.
 She ran the shotcrete machine and the air compressor, and she communicated directly with the delivery driver about when to start or stop adding mortar to the hopper.
 In other words, she pretty much ran the show, for which I was immensely grateful.
 Larry helped out the first day to get us started with the equipment, which was also immensely helpful, since the rest of us had zero experience.

 Unfortunately, the opening scenes were disastrous.
 I took the first crack at running the shotcrete hose to spray mortar on the earthlodge.
 I held the hose, and they turned on the pump and air, and out came the shotcrete.
 I couldn't hold or aim the hose by myself, and before we could figure out what was going on, a surge jolted me sideways and sprained a tendon on the back of my knee, my good knee.
 I landed on the ground in pain, not knowing how bad I was injured.
 Jerry got control of the hose, and as we quickly learned, we had to have two more people standing right behind him to help hold the hose.
 Five minutes into the project, and I was already out for the count, useless aside from relaying signals and taking pictures.
 I am immensely grateful for having such awesome help that everyone was able to pick up and carry the project through to completion!